Edragon/edragon.github.io/Board/MPC/MPC1119-DAT/MPC1119-DAT.md

 - If you supply all power from one port on the converted board, you can connect the power supply to matrix panels from another port.
 - Voltage should be no more than 5.5V.

+## Extra Pins

+- Please note there is a wrong typo on the board, IO12 should be IO14
+- top pins: IO2 IO12 IO3
+- bottom pins: IO21 IO26 IO16

 ### Legacy Wiki